 - A pleasant dinner together the night before departure.
 Your guide will talk about highlights from local history as well as explaining some aspects of nature which are characteristic for the area and/or the wilderness.

 Departure from the Wilderness Center.
 Provisions will be carried by a pack horse.
 Break at the abandoned farm of Kleif, where you‘ll be able to have a look around and be told tales from the past.
 On leaving Kleif the group crosses the Jökulsá river by a cableway which has recently been restored.
 Hiking along the beautiful Jökulsá canyon, we‘ll soon be walking past one of the river‘s waterfalls after the other.
 Looking across the river gives a view of a pretty, natural birchwood Kleifarskógur.
 Further on we‘ll be passing a number of other waterfalls, either in the Jökulsá itself or some of its tributaries – small or large.
 The two highest, Faxi and Kirkjufoss, are amongst Iceland‘s most magnificent waterfalls.
-We‘ll have our dinner and camp for the night at Hrakströnd, close by an old shepherd‘s hut.
+We‘ll have our dinner at Hrakströnd where we will stay for the night in the newly restored shepherd‘s hut.
 The picturesque surroundings at Hrakströnd are quite unique.
 Amidst the rocks you‘ll find a small pond, fine for bathing in on a sunny day.
 The sound of water will lure you to the Hrakstrandarfoss falls, just behind the rocks.
 Standing below the waterfall gives an unusual view of Mt.
 Snæfell.